KANGYE12/R_PRACTICE/README.md

-# misalumnos
+# R_Practoce
-Exercise and code for students
+Exercise and code for practice